ibm-cloud-docs/hs-crypto/initialize-hsm-management-utilities.md

 #### Activate the master key
 {: #step5-activate-master-key-management-utilities}

-Perform this step only when you're setting up a service instance for the first time, which means both the new master key register and current master key register of the key storage should not contain any keys.
-If the key storage contains keys, this command changes the value of the current master key register and the keys in key storage become unusable.
+Perform this step only when you are setting up a service instance for the first time and the key storage is empty.
+This command changes the value in the current master key register.
+If this command is run when key storage contains keys, and those keys are encrypted using a master key value that is different from the value that will be placed in the current master key register by this command, the keys in key storage become unusable.
 {: important}

 1. Click **Set immediate** to move the value of the new master key register to the current master key register and clear the new master key register.